salaboy/platforms-on-k8s/chapter-8/argo-rollouts/README.md

 ```

 The `Rollout` resource replaces our Kubernetes `Deployment` resource.
-This means that we still need to create a Kubernetes Service and an Ingress Resource to route traffic to our Notification Service instance.
-Notice that we are defining 3 replicas for the Notification Service.
+This means we still need to create a Kubernetes Service and an Ingress Resource to route traffic to our Notification Service instance.
+Notice that we are defining three replicas for the Notification Service.

 The previous `Rollout` defines a canary release with two steps: